ruler501/MemeGen/Readme.md

 The first command you'll need to run is `cd C:\Python27\Scripts` Where `C:\Python27` should be replaced with where you installed python

-Then you can run `pip install bs4 lxml pillow` which will install some packages needed to run the script.
+Then you can run `pip install bs4 pillow lxml==3.4.2` which will install some packages needed to run the script.

 Now you are ready to run the script. run `cd C:\MemeGen` where `C:\MemeGen` is where you extracted the code and font